ServerlessLife/lambda-live-debugger/README.md

 [![Video presentation of Lambda Live Debugger](https://img.youtube.com/vi/BrhybwyDM0I/0.jpg)](https://www.youtube.com/watch?v=BrhybwyDM0I)

+It offers similar functionality to [SST](https://sst.dev/) and [Serverless Framework v4](https://www.serverless.com/blog/serverless-framework-v4-general-availability), with the following addition features:

+- **Observability mode** – Enables debugging without impacting the system, so it can even be used in production.
+- **Quick toggle** – Debug mode can be turned off and back on almost instantly without requiring a redeploy like other solutions.
+- **Selective debugging** – You can debug only one or a few functions at a time, which is crucial for large and complex systems.
+Running many Lambdas simultaneously on a single machine can be confusing and can slow down your computer.

 ## Why?

 Serverless is amazing and solves many issues with traditional systems.
 However, writing code for Lambda functions can be challenging.
 The cycle of writing, deploying, running, fixing, and redeploying is time-consuming and tedious.
 You could use tools to run Lambda locally or use unit/integration tests; those approaches often don't replicate the actual environment closely enough.

-Lambda Live Debugger provides several features that aren't supported by SST or Serverless Framework v4:

-- **Observability mode** – Enables debugging without impacting the system, so it can even be used in production.
-- **Quick toggle** – Debug mode can be turned off and back on almost instantly without requiring a redeploy like other solutions.
-- **Selective debugging** – You can debug only one or a few functions at a time, which is crucial for large and complex systems.
-Running many Lambdas simultaneously on a single machine can be confusing and can slow down your computer.

 ## How It Works